ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![NAT Gateway](![](https://docs.aws.amazon.com/vpc/latest/userguide/images/nat-gateway-diagram.png)

 We can also connect to s3 and Dynamodb privately using VPC gateway endpoints.
+A gateway endpoint is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service.
 We'll use prefix lists in the route tables to communicate privately.
 VPC gateway endpoint is like a bridge between s3, dynamodb and VPC.

 ![VPC Gateway Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-s3-diagram.png)